Professor Matthew Avison

 - Dr Kate Heesom (Bristol Proteomics Facility)

-- Dr Kristen Reyher, MRCVS (Bristol Vet School)
+- Prof Kristen Reyher, MRCVS (Bristol Vet School)

 - Prof David Barrett, FRCVS (Bristol Vet School)